gnuradio/greps/grep-0018-modernize-c++.md

   needs a feature of `boost::x` not yet in `std`, but another is fine either way, then don't change either of them.
 Specifically this applies to mutexes, described above.
-* API-breaking changes are fine before releasing a new minor version, as long as they are switched all the way.
+* API-breaking changes are fine before releasing a new major version, as long as they are switched all the way.

-Risks: none
+Risks: can cause very minor OOT break between major versions if part of API

 [trigger-points]: https://www.boost.org/doc/libs/1_67_0/doc/html/thread/thread_management.html#thread.thread_management.tutorial.interruption.predefined_interruption_points
 [raw-pointer-to-obj]: https://github.com/gnuradio/gnuradio/pull/2970/commits/d76c2ffdf20e1076eafd5aba83728548c59bfc69